Security meeting overshadowed by Russia’s war, ban on Lavrov

 “I would say it’s outrageous to hear Russia accusing the chairmanship of pushing the OSCE into the abyss, destroying its foundations and breaking its procedural rules,” Rau said.

-The OSCE’s effectiveness has been harmed by the war in Ukraine.
 Before Russia’s invasion of Ukraine, the OSCE acted as a mediator in Ukraine, negotiating the peace deals for eastern Ukraine following a Russian-backed separatist war that began there in 2014.
+In March, the OSCE discontinued its special monitoring mission to Ukraine.

 The Vienna-headquartered OSCE, founded in 1975, also is engaged in conflict prevention efforts in other places, including Moldova, the Western Balkans, the South Caucasus and Central Asia.